 The Shadow Rift is not a true plane, but rather a conjunction, a nexus of other planes.
 All four worlds seem to connect in the Rift.
-There is not Faerie or Pale counterpart to the Rift, there is only the one.
+There is no Faerie or Pale counterpart to the Shadow Rift.

-The Rift can be reached from any plane and any plane can be reached from it, although one cannot choose which world they are entering when they leave.
-While the Shadow Rift is difficult to enter from the natural world, reports hit it may actually be easier to enter from Faerie.
+The Rift can be reached from any plane and any plane can be reached from it, although one cannot easily choose which world they are entering when they leave the Rift.
+While the Shadow Rift is difficult to enter from the natural world, reports hint it may actually be easier to enter from Faerie.